 All teachers (primary and secondary) are contractually obliged to teach up to a maximum of 22.5 hours or 1,350 minutes per week.

-With the proposed change in the pupil week in secondaries (to 1,485 minutes), the additional 135 minutes will be allocated as non-class contact time throughout the pupil day.
+With the proposed change in the pupil week in secondary schools (to 1,485 minutes), the additional 135 minutes will be allocated as non-class contact time throughout the pupil day.
 This translates to three sessions of 45 minutes each, providing teachers with dedicated periods for professional development, collaboration, and other essential non-teaching activities.
 The additional non-class contact time will be included within working time arrangements but out with the pupil day.

 Primary teachers non-class contact time will be provided out with the pupil day.